Pulmonary alveolus: Fluid

-Pulmonary edema is the buildup of fluid in the parenchyma and alveoli usually caused by left ventricular heart failure, or by damage to the lung or its vasculature.
+Pulmonary edema is the buildup of fluid in the parenchyma and alveoli.
+An edema is usually caused by left ventricular heart failure, or by damage to the lung or its vasculature.

 Coronavirus

 Because of the high expression of angiotensin-converting enzyme 2 (ACE2) in type II alveolar cells, the lungs are susceptible to infections by some coronaviruses including the viruses that cause severe acute respiratory syndrome (SARS) and coronavirus disease 2019 (COVID-19).